Jacekiler/evalBank/readme.txt

 Services are started on ports 8090-8092

-Customer and Product services are used for internal porposes.
+Customer and Product services are used for internal purposes.
 For creating and reading Credit data first two endpoints are destined.

 1. CreateCredit: POST localhost:8090/credit/createCredit